Country corridor · United States to DIFC · Private-client channel

 Qualification for the US-to-DIFC corridor.

 US family or operating group with twenty-five million to two billion dollars in operating assets or under management.
 Existing US private-client or operating track record.
 DIFC selected, or near selection, by the client's own counsel.
-Commitment to a DIFC-readable commercial-layer rebuild rather than a translation pass on US materials.
+Commitment to a DIFC-clear commercial-layer rebuild rather than a translation pass on US materials.
 Engagement holder with authority to commit a six to twelve month working program.

 Out of scope.
 Legal jurisdiction selection between DIFC, ADGM, Singapore, and other seats.
 The client's counsel decides.
 QFZP application, license, and regulatory filings.
 Setup houses and counsel handle these.
 Tax, immigration, and residency.
 Banking relationships and account opening.
 All belong with the client's own counsel and banker.